fjarri/reikna/doc/source/tutorial-advanced.rst

 Obviously, these functions can still use ``dtype`` and ``ctype`` object properties, although ``store_idx`` and ``load_idx`` will most likely result in compilation error (since they are rendered as macros using main kernel arguments).

 Since kernel call parameters (``global_size`` and ``local_size``) are specified on creation, all kernel calls are rendered as CLUDA static kernels (see :py:meth:`~reikna.cluda.api.Thread.compile_static`) and therefore can use all the corresponding macros and functions (like :c:func:`virtual_global_flat_id` in our kernel).
-Also, they must have :c:macro:`VIRTUAL_SKIP_THREADS` at the beginning of the kernel.
+Also, they must have :c:macro:`VIRTUAL_SKIP_THREADS` at the beginning of the kernel which remainder threads (which can be present, for example, if the workgroup size is not a multiple of the global size).